 You don't normally see yields like this with a 250W LED grow light; his results are much bigger than what you'd normally expect to get from a 250W MH/HPS combo!

 We Need Your Help!

 Ever wondered how you could help overgrow the world?

 Interested in getting exposure while showing off your growing skills and helping other growers around the world produce bigger, more potent buds?

-Do you have experiences, pictures, or lessons learned that you believe will be helpful for other growers?
+Do you have experience, pictures, or lessons learned that you believe will be helpful for other cannabis growers?

 If so, we want to hear from you!

-Nebula Haze and Sirius Fourside, founders of GrowWeedEasy.com, have dedicated their lives to building the most comprehensive, easy-to-follow marijuana growing resource in the world.
+Nebula Haze and Sirius Fourside, founders of GrowWeedEasy.com, have dedicated their lives to building the most comprehensive, easy-to-follow cannabis growing resource in the world.

 We know that the best way to get medicine into the hands of those in needs is to provide people with information that makes it easy for anyone to grow it themselves....